Studying with us in 2021/22

-This course provides an opportunity to development a wide range of transferable skills and design process knowledge that is highly desirable to employers.
+This course provides an opportunity to develop a wide range of transferable skills and design process knowledge that is highly desirable to employers.

 After successful completion of your foundation year, you will have the flexibility to switch (should you wish to change direction) onto a number of related undergraduate degree programmes within Birmingham School of Art or the School of Visual Communication.